microsoft/bond/doc/src/bond_cpp.md

 ================================

 To consume Bond, you will need to integrate it into your build somehow.
-If you are using one the following C++ package managers, Bond is available as a package that you can consume.
+If you are using one of these C++ package managers, Bond is available as a package that you can consume:

 * [Vcpkg](https://github.com/Microsoft/vcpkg)'s `bond` package